SamPusegaonkar/Chat-Application/README.md

 # Chat-Application
-  Description: This app utilizes a tradtional client-server model.
+ **Description**: This app utilizes a tradtional client-server model.
 This is done through sockets, a primary resource for establishing a                     connection,CV2 and PIL for asthetics and tkinter as a front-end interface.

-  Required Libraries:Tkinter    pip install tkinter <br/>
+  **Required Libraries**:Tkinter    pip install tkinter <br/>
                      PyMySQL    pip install pymysql <br/>
                      CV2        pip install opencv-python <br/>
                      PIL        pip install pil <br/>

-  Instructions: 1.
+  **Instructions**: 1.
 Start MYSQL using XAMPP. <br/>
                 2. Create a database (along with its details) using the following commands: <br/>
                           mysql -u root <br/>
                           mysql -u root create maindatalist <br/>